Criticism of McDonald's: Company responses to criticism

+Corporate practices

 Though the company objected, the term "McJob" was added to Merriam-Webster's Collegiate Dictionary in 2003.
 The term was defined as "a low-paying job that requires little skill and provides little opportunity for advancement".
 Merriam-Webster's Unabridged Dictionary also contains the word "McMansion", a critical, pejorative term used to describe an overly large, ostentatious, sometimes poorly designed or constructed house, often found in a suburb or in new developments on traditionally rural land.
 McMansions are often built in multiples that are difficult to distinguish from one another, like assembly-line factory parts or fast-food hamburgers.

 In 2006, an unsanctioned McDonald's Video Game by Italian group Molleindustria was released online.
 It is a parody of the business practices of the corporate giant, taking the guise of a tycoon style business simulation game.
 In the game, the player plays the role of a McDonald's CEO, choosing whether or not to use controversial practices like genetically altered cow feed, plowing over rainforests, and corrupting public officials.
 McDonald's issued a statement distancing itself from the game.

 In January 2014, McDonald's was accused of having used a series of tax maneuvers to avoid taxes in France.
 French authorities have billed McDonald's France in 2016 for 300 million euros for unpaid taxes on profit.

 In April 2020, McDonald's apologized after footage showing a notice that was being displayed inside one of its restaurants in China saying that "black people are not allowed to enter."

 In October 2020, the Azerbaijan branch of McDonald's was criticized for Facebook and Instagram posts endorsing Azerbaijan's military actions against Armenia in Nagorno-Karabakh.
 While McDonald's restaurants exist in Armenia, as of January 2020, none of them were franchises of the global chain.